-On April 12-14, 2011, four groups — the Nova Scotia Advisory Commission on AIDS, the Nova Scotia Participatory Food Costing Project, Activating Change Together for Community Food Security, and the Department of Health and Wellness’ Innovation Support Team — came together at Mount Saint Vincent University in Halifax, NS to learn about Outcome Mapping.
+On April 12-14, 2011, four groups — the Nova Scotia Advisory Commission on AIDS, the Nova Scotia Participatory Food Costing Project, Activating Change Together for Community Food Security, and the Department of Health and Wellness’ Innovation Support Team — came together at Mount Saint Vincent University in Halifax, Nova Scotia to learn about Outcome Mapping.

 This three-day hands-on workshop introduced the group to the concepts of Outcome Mapping and offered participants the opportunity to apply it to their projects.
-Facilitated by Terry Smutylo, one of the pioneers of Outcome Mapping globally, everyone agreed that this workshop offered a practical, realistic, and exciting approach to evaluation that is meaningful in participatory projects and when working towards social change.
+Facilitated by Terry Smutylo, one of the pioneers of Outcome Mapping globally, everyone agreed that this workshop offered a practical, realistic, and exciting approach to evaluation that is meaningful in participatory projects, and when working towards social change.